-7 Trends and Predictions for Modern Manufacturers in 2019
+9 Trends and Predictions for Modern Manufacturers in 2020

 Consumers are now searching out the products they desire rather than just taking what the retailers are offering them.

-The upcoming year promises to be pivotal for these fresh manufacturing brands to harness the personal touch consumers are craving for.
+And the upcoming year promises to be pivotal for these fresh manufacturing brands to harness the personal touch consumers are craving for.